 - names of things

 How well do you understand your child’s communication?

 - substituted by other sounds

 It may be helpful to let your child know that you will be with them in the assessment.
-Most assessments take up to 1 ½ hours so your child should be comfortable, fed and toileted before we begin.
-Please postpone when your child is sick.
+Most assessments take up to one and a half hours so your child should be comfortable, fed, and toileted prior to starting.
+Reschedule the assessment if your child is sick.

-Speech Language Pathologists are experts on communication development (e.g., speech, language, voice, fluency).
-The assessment approach an SLP takes depends on many factors including the child’s age, needs, comfort, and attention, to name a few.
-Most assessments include an interview, evaluation through interaction and play, informal checklists and standardized tests using engaging activities.
+Speech Language Pathologists are experts in communication development (e.g., speech, language, voice, fluency).
+The assessment approach an SLP takes depends on many factors including: the child’s age, needs, comfort, and attention.
+Most assessments include an interview, an evaluation through interaction and play, informal checklists, and standardized tests using engaging activities.